gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 This will all be cleaned up at time of full (official) release.

 #### [StemPianoIPS2 Library link](../../firmware/releases/StemPianoIPS2/)
 Arduino library firmware that runs on the Integrated Processing System (IPS) hardware.
-Copy this code to the Arduino library location.
+Copy this code to the Arduino library location or to the same directory as the hammer firmware.

 #### [Hammer Firmware link](../../firmware/releases/ips2_hammer/)
 Main Arduino code for the Teensy 4.1 processor on the IPS hardware connected to hammer sensors.